CodecoolMSC2016/python-4th-tw-mentors-life-oop-baz-hattyuk/specifications/get_questions.md

-# CodecoolClass
+# GetQuestions

 ## Description
-This class represents the mentor's attitude of the questions.
+This class represents the mentor's attitude of the different amount of questions.

 ## Parent class
 Mentor class